yamchips/next-app/README.md

 The installation method in the video is outdated.
 Follow the instructions in [Tailwind website](https://tailwindcss.com/docs/installation/framework-guides/nextjs) instead.

+## DaisyUI

+New theme should be added in globals.css instead of tailwind.config.ts.

 ## Dynamic Routing

 A dynamic route is a route with a parameter.